minicomp/ed/documentation.md

 ## Genres

 Ed offers three different layouts: poem, narrative and drama.
 The genre is indicated in the YAML front matter on your texts.
+The templates that govern how these genres are displayed can be found in the `_layouts` folder.
 Using these layouts will allow you to tweak the stylesheets according to your different needs.
-Out of the box, Ed contains some special instructions for poetry in it's stylesheets that allow you to deal with some of the peculiarities of poetry layouts.
+Out of the box, Ed contains some special instructions for poetry in its stylesheets that allow you to deal with some of the peculiarities of poetry layouts.

 To indicate lines in poetry we use the line syntax from Markdown: